syanenko/povgems/README.md

 Last also has _OBJ_ export function.
 Then, under Windows for _DXF_ / _OBJ_ to _SDL_ convertion you can use [PoseRay](https://sites.google.com/site/poseray/home-1).<br>
 If you prefere Unix, use [dxf2pov](https://github.com/syanenko/dxf2pov), which also can be compiled under Windows.

-Directory _gems/inc_ contains 2265 gem designs available for free at [Facetdiagrams](http://www.facetdiagrams.org) and already converted to POV-Ray meshes.
+Directory _gems/inc_ contains 2265 gem designs available for free at [Facetdiagrams](http://www.facetdiagrams.org) and already converted to POV-Ray meshes.<br>
+You can also brows and download them from [GemView](https://gemview.yesbird.online/) service.

 ## _Rendering_